gokul2736/SocketStudy/README.md

 # Ex.No:1a  Study of Socket Programming

+## Developed By: Markandeyan Gokul
+## Reg No: 212224240086

 ## Aim:
 To perform a study on Socket Programming